Aadarsh805/100daysofcode-tracker/README.md

-## Make sure you have node 18+ installed to run local server
+## Make sure you have Node v16.8.0 or later installed to run local server